TarfaM/frontend-nanodegree-Neighborhood-map/README.md

 3. There are 2 Api has been used (Google Map & foursquare) api.
 4. Knkckout.js  framework has been used .

-# for any issue you can contact me
+# for any issue you can contact me:
+Phone:234453334
+email:tarfa@email.com